dzdykes/MyPortfolio/README.md

 [Link to C# and ASP.NET](https://github.com/dzdykes/MyPortfolio/tree/master/C%23andASP)

 ###HTML and CSS
 These projects are sample websites that were developed using HTML and CSS.
-There is some JavaScript ASP.NET involved as well.
+Also using JavaScript ASP.NET involved as well.
 I used Visual Studio to develop these projects.
 [Link to HTML and CSS](https://github.com/dzdykes/MyPortfolio/)

 [Return to Portfolio](https://github.com/dzdykes/MyPortfolio/)